-The 2019 Social Justice Internship Program Has Begun!
+Highlights of the 2019 Social Justice Internship Program

-This summer, Olivia Joseph (Class 12) and Zoe Robinson (Class 11) are interns at Nine Network and the Jewish Community Relations Council (JCRC), respectively, as part of Cultural Leadership’s 2019 Social Justice Internship Program.
+This past summer, Olivia Joseph (Class 12) and Zoe Robinson (Class 11) are interned at Nine Network and the Jewish Community Relations Council (JCRC), respectively, as part of Cultural Leadership’s 2019 Social Justice Internship Program.

-Olivia and Zoe have both had successful starts to their internships!
-Olivia is leading educational programming for elementary school students; Zoe is working hands-on with JCRC’s international relations initiatives and advocacy efforts.
+Olivia led educational programming for elementary school students while Zoe gained hands-on experience working on JCRC’s international relations initiatives and advocacy efforts.

-They attended and staffed the Diversity Awareness Partnership’s (DAP) summit, the regions top diversity and inclusion conference, on June 27th.
+They had the opportunity to attend and staff the Diversity Awareness Partnership’s (DAP) summit, the region’s top diversity and inclusion conference.
 Thank you to Board member Steve Parks and DAP for supporting Cultural Leadership and all its programs!

 Alumni of Cultural Leadership’s High School Leadership Program or Camp Cultural Leadership.
 Open to alumni who are currently enrolled in an undergraduate program and have completed two semesters of coursework.